CubeMD/CubeMD.github.io/_pages/about.md

   - /about.html
 ---

 I am a **deep learning enthusiast**, striving to bring intelligent systems into game development.
-I enjoy **creating games** and **solving** them with **Deep Reinforcement Learning**.
-I believe that games also make great environments for reinforcement learning research because of the variety of possible tasks and the relative cheapness of development, training, and deployment.
+I enjoy **creating games** and **training deep reinforcement learning agents** to play them.
+I believe that games make great environments for reinforcement learning research because of the variety of possible tasks and the relative cheapness of development, training, and deployment.

 My area of expertise is the **design of reinforcement learning environments** with game engines, primarily **Unity**.
 I've been using the **ML-Agents toolkit** since it was in early beta and have thoroughly studied the complexities of communicating data between **game engines** and **Python**, **training parallelization**, and the training **algorithms** themselves.

 I experimented with applications of reinforcement learning to various games, and I learned that the design of the way that the agent interacts with the world is a crucial but often overlooked part of reinforcement learning.
 Researchers often work with pre-made environments, but any real task involves design of the environment itself.
 I make **custom sensors, action and reward systems**, and lay out the decision-making process to make agents that behave in the desired ways.

-To lay the groundwork for my knowledge, I completed the **Udacity Deep Reinforcement Learning Nanodegree** and read books on Deep Learning, Reinforcement Learning, Machine Learning, and Math.
+To lay the groundwork for my knowledge, I completed the **Udacity Deep Reinforcement Learning Nanodegree** and read books on deep learning, reinforcement learning, machine learning, and studied the required math.
 I spend all my spare time looking for interesting papers and projects to keep myself up-to-date with these constantly evolving fields.
 Over the years, I have gathered a large collection of noteworthy projects, which I am always happy to talk about and want to share with the community in the near future.

 The topics that I am interested in right now are **population based training with network distillation** and **efficient interaction with continuous time environments**.
 I experiment with them in different projects that I'm either doing myself or volunteering for.